Rashmiranjan07/JS-tutorial/README.md

 console.log(result);
 ```

-- The conditional (ternary) operator is the only JavaScript operator that takes three operands
+- The conditional (ternary) operator is the only JavaScript operator that takes three operands.
-- The conditional operator that assigns a value to a variable based on some condition
+- The conditional operator that assigns a value to a variable based on some condition.
-- This operator is frequently used as a shortcut/short-hand method for the if statement
+- This operator is frequently used as a shortcut/short-hand method for the if statement.
 - Syntax: variablename = (condition) ?
-TRUE value: FALSE value
+TRUE value: FALSE value.

 Section 04.
 Conditionals Statements
 =====================================
-- Conditional statements are used to perform different action based on different condition
+- Conditional statements are used to perform different action based on different condition.
-- Conditional statements allow the developer to make correct decisions and perform right actions as per condition
+- Conditional statements allow the developer to make correct decisions and perform right actions as per condition.
-- It helps to perform different actions for different decisions
+- It helps to perform different actions for different decisions.
 - We can use conditional operator to check our condition: >, <, >=, <=, ==, !=, === .

 We can use the following conditional statements in JavaScript to make decisions: